Red Sox vs. Mariners Player Props Betting Odds

-Julio Rodriguez and Justin Turner are among the players with prop bets available when the Seattle Mariners and the Boston Red Sox meet at T-Mobile Park on Monday (at 9:40 PM ET).
+Oddsmakers have set player props for Julio Rodriguez, Justin Turner and others when the Seattle Mariners host the Boston Red Sox at T-Mobile Park on Tuesday at 9:40 PM ET.

 Bet on this matchup or its props with BetMGM!